chengning-zhang/Bayesian-Classifers-for-PU_learning/README.md

 * [Weighted Naive Bayes(WNB)](https://github.com/chengning-zhang/Bayesian-Classifers-for-PU_learning "WNB")
 * [Weighted Tree-Augmented Naive Bayes(WTAN)](https://github.com/chengning-zhang/Bayesian-Classifers-for-PU_learning "WTAN")

 **PU learning** is the setting where a learner only has access to positive examples and unlabeled data.
-The assumption is that the unlabeled data can contain both positive and negative examples
+The assumption is that the unlabeled data can contain both positive and negative examples.

+Note: All algorithms make the "Select Completely At Random(SCAR)" labeling assumption.
+We consider "case-control" and "single training" sampling scenariors.

 ## Current features